kubevela/kubevela.github.io/versioned_docs/version-v1.4/platform-engineers/addon/intro.md

 ##### Use context render component

-Beside use `parameter` to generate component dynamically when enable the addon, you also use context to do this.
-All field defined in `metadata.yaml` can be used in rendering phase.
+Besides using `parameter` to generate component dynamically, you can also use `context` to  render runtime variable.
 For example, you can define the component with cue like this:
 ```cue
 output: {